Dynamic scheduling in a partially fluid, partially lossy queueing system: Limit Pareto frontier

 We consider an example case-study with CD-$(p, K)$ sub-policies of Subsection~\ref{sec:example_models}.
 Specifically, for fixed $K,$ we consider top-level policies that perform CD-$(1,K)$ when the $\t$-occupancy is less than certain $L $ (with $L\ge 1$) and perform CD-$(0,K)$ (thus blocking all $\i$-jobs) when the $\t$-occupancy is greater than or equal to $L.$ In view of Theorem~\ref{Thm_Opt_Policy}, by stepping over $L$ as above\footnote{ Here again, $\dmin$ (respectively $\dmax$) equals the blocking probability without eager admission control (respectively if eager class is admitted only when $\t$-queue is empty).}, we sample performance vectors from the limit Pareto-frontier of the system.

 It is very complicated to obtain an exact analysis of this heterogeneous system.
-However by Theorems \ref{Thm_tau}-\ref{Thm_PB}, one can obtain an approximate analysis for this system and the same is plotted in Figure~\ref{Fig_MC} (the system configuration is mentioned in the figure itself).
-We plot both Monte-Carlo estimates as well as the corresponding theoretical limits for different values of $L.$ Importantly, {\it the Monte Carlo simulations do not even drop $\i$-customers at $\t$-transitions as required by {\bf A}.1}.
-We observe that Theorems \ref{Thm_tau}-\ref{Thm_PB} provide an excellent approximation for the performance of actual system even for $\mu_\i$ as small as 1, when $\mu_\t = 0.54$.
-It is also apparent that the theory approximates the system performance well even when the system does not drop $\i$-customers at $\t$-transitions.
+However by Theorems \ref{Thm_tau}-\ref{Thm_PB}, one can obtain an approximate analysis for this system.
+In this section, we validate these approximations against Monte Carlo (MC) simulations of the actual system.
+Importantly, {\it the Monte Carlo simulations do not even drop $\i$-customers at $\t$-transitions as required by {\bf A}.1}.

+In all the case studies presented in this section, we consider exponentially distributed job sizes and Poisson arrivals for both the classes.
+The parameters used for a particular case study are described in the corresponding figure itself.